Forex brokers, crypto platforms, and CFD brokers have something in common, they all make money by lending capital to traders through leverage.

 Article summary

-The three main ways brokers make money through leverage
+The three main ways brokers make money with leverage

 Brokers have three main ways of making extra money while offering leverage to traders.